-He was a punk, but is, or was, Lavigne?
+He was a punk, but is, or was, Avril?
 Close friend and guitarist Evan Taubenfeld told Rolling Stone: “It’s a very touchy subject to a lot of people, but the point is that Avril isn’t punk, but she never really pretended to claim to come from that scene.
-She had pop-punk music and the media ended up doing the rest”.
-Lavigne herself said, “I have been labeled like I’m this angry girl, [a] rebel … punk, and I am so not any of them. […But] I like to listen a lot to punk rock music, you can notice a certain influence of punk in my music.
+She had pop-punk music and the media ended up doing the rest.”
+Avril herself said, “I have been labelled like I’m this angry girl, [a] rebel … punk, and I am so not any of them. […But] I like to listen a lot to punk rock music, you can notice a certain influence of punk in my music.
 I like an aggressive music, but pretty enough heavy pop-rock, which is what I really do.”

 Punk and ballet aren’t strictly opposites, really.
 Choreographer Michael Clark was once known as the punk of the ballet world.
 Karole Armitage, similarly, has been dubbed “the punk ballerina”.
 Also both of them sometimes involve really silly shoes and dressing all in one colour.

 ‘What more can I say?’ sings Avril.
 Loads!
 The rest of the song!
-There has been speculation that Lavigne based the story on her own life but swapped the genders of the protagonists, yet also speculation that it might have been inspired by a girl who wouldn’t go out with Lavigne’s then-boyfriend Deryck Whibley (of Sum 41) in high school.
+There has been speculation that she based the story on her own life but swapped the genders of the protagonists, yet also speculation that it might have been inspired by a girl who wouldn’t go out with Avril’s then-boyfriend Deryck Whibley (of Sum 41) in high school.

 Weirdly, all of her friends share one nose.
 Seems weird, right, but if you’re a fan of Greek myths, you may recall the Graeae, three witch sisters who shared one eye and one tooth between them.
 Maybe these friends work like that.

 This is a cafe, and cafe is a French word.
-Fun fact: Due to her father being born in France, Lavigne automatically qualifies for a French passport.
+Fun fact: due to her father being born in France, Avril automatically qualifies for a French passport.

 The big non-secret gig is at noon, and it’s 10 to, and they’re just leaving.
 Ridiculous.
 These bloody pop-punkers.
-For how many people in this video are farting about on various wheeled things, you don’t see Lavigne on a skateboard, but she is seen on one in her previous video, for Complicated.
-Interestingly, in the downtown area of Lavigne’s hometown of Napanee, Ontario, skateboarding is banned.
+For how many people in this video are farting about on various wheeled things, you don’t see Avril on a skateboard, but she is seen on one in her previous video, for Complicated.
+Interestingly, in the downtown area of Avril’s hometown of Napanee, Ontario, skateboarding is banned.

 There’s presumably only about seven minutes to go now, and the roadies are only just unloading the amps, speakers, monitors and all the other stuff.
 Disgraceful.